 3. Leave the stage open for constructive communication

 Reports shouldn’t be full stops that spit out data and get over with it, rather reports should try to explain the data and its implications while inviting further questions.
 It might be demanding but this ensures that all stakeholders are on the same page and get a full picture of what you’re trying to convey.

 4. Create reports appropriate for your audience

 Senior-level management won’t have the time to sift through small details; team members won’t be able to make much out of a report that shows only a few figures, charts, and notes.
 Reports must be adapted to the needs of your specific audience so they get all the information they need, without getting bogged down or left in the dark with incomplete data.

 How Kissflow Project helps with project reporting

-Managing your projects with Kissflow Project gives you an immense edge over the competition and makes it infinitely easy to get work done as opposed to spending hours jumping through your project management tools or slowly entering figures one-by-one on spreadsheets.
+Managing your projects with Kissflow Project gives you an immense edge over the competition and makes it infinitely easy to get work done as opposed to spending hours jumping through your project management software or slowly entering figures one-by-one on spreadsheets.

 Kissflow Project, not only helps you create stunning reports easily but takes all your data and puts them in an easy-to-use format with just the click of a button.

 Take Kissflow Project for a spin and simplify your project reporting.